cthanges/GuidoAI/README.md

 2. Pit time cost
 3. Time on fresh tyres after pit (with degradation reset)
 4. Total expected race time
+5. **Field position changes** (with traffic model enabled)
+6. **Undercut/overcut opportunities** based on competitor tire age

 It selects the pit lap that minimizes total time and reports the expected time saved vs. no-pit baseline.
+When traffic modeling is enabled, it also identifies strategic opportunities to gain positions through timing differences.

 ## How to Run (Local)